CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#fd_pwrite" name="fd_pwrite"></a>`__wasi_fd_pwrite()`

-Writes to a file descriptor, without using and updating the file descriptor's offset.
+Write to a file descriptor, without using and updating the file descriptor's offset.

 Note: This is similar to `pwritev` in POSIX.